sirodoht/zola-henry/README.md

 ### Footer GitHub icon link

-By default Hyde ships with GitHub icon link in the right side of the footer.
+By default Henry ships with GitHub icon link in the right side of the footer.
 You can change its link href in your `config.toml`.

 ```toml
 [extra]